UCL/scikit-surgerydocker/.docs/source/Build_docker_image.rst

 ..     docker images

-The following two examples explains the process of creating your own docker image.
+The following two examples explain the process of creating your own docker images.

 Example 1
 ---------

-:code:`Step 1:` Create a new directory and change to that directory
+:code:`Step 1:` Create a new directory and change into that directory

 .. code:: bash

+    cd
     mkdir image_1
     cd image_1